 Brian Wilson’s “Good Vibrations” has been called a pocket symphony.
-For this fellow autistic, it is also a sensory symphony that speaks to my wiring.
+For this fellow autistic, it is also a sensory symphony that speaks to my wiring: “Good Vibrations, Bad Vibrations, Overwhelm, and Meltdown“.

-Here are five pocket sensory symphonies, starting with the version of “Good Vibrations” from the “Smile Sessions”, that flood my neurology in a good way.
+Here are six pocket sensory symphonies, starting with the version of “Good Vibrations” from the “Smile Sessions”, that flood my neurology in a good way.
 This sequence really works for me.

 I don’t know if Marissa Paternoster of Screaming Females is also autistic, but I identify with her music as a disabled neurodivergent and claim her as a neurosibling in my headcanon.
 She has two towering, monumental, tidal wave songs on here that fill the immensity of a near-field sound stage and give me bumps and shivers.